Wanám: Pottery

 Potter's clay was mixed with the ashes of a kind of sponge that floats in flooded forests.
 The sponges contain calcium spiculae, which give unusual strength to the clay.
 Vessels were coiled, then scraped with shells, and polished with pebbles.
 After the clay had hardened, the pot was dried before a patoju-leaf screen that separated it from the fire.
 The dried pot was then covered with wood and fired in the open.
 Painted decoration was applied after firing.
 The inside was smeared with a black waxlike coating.
 The main vessel types were bowls, large jars which taper to a point so that they may be stuck into the sandy ground, and other forms.

 Basketry

 Basketry work included mats, sieves, fire fans, knapsacks, and rectangular baskets.
 A type of basket was constructed by intertwining the leaflets of a palm leaf on either side of the woody leaf-stalk, whereby something resembling a mat was produced.
 The woody portion running down the middle of the leaf stalk was then cut away and the mat doubled, whereupon, along the line where the edges meet, the leaflets were interwoven so that a cylindrical basket was formed.
 Around the bottom there was a raised ring.

 Tools

-Wanám carved wood with agouti incisors hafted to a stick, with piranha teeth, or with bird bones and pierce holes with bone awls.
+The Wanám carved wood with agouti incisors hafted to a stick, with piranha teeth, or with bird bones and pierce holes with bone awls.